How To Bid On Construction Projects?

 It’s always worth chasing up the head contractor as well to show your interest (exactly like a job interview).

-Step 4 – Contractor reviews applications
+Step 4 – Contractor reviews the bids

 Contractors will work off their own timelines so if you have the hunger for more work, use this time to search for other tenders and get cracking on some other responses to maximise your opportunities.